Microeconomics

 Macroeconomics as a separate field of research and study is generally recognized to start in 1936, when John Maynard Keynes published his The General Theory of Employment, Interest and Money, but its intellectual predecessors are much older.
 Since World War II, various macroeconomic schools of thought like Keynesians, monetarists, new classical and new Keynesian economists have made contributions to the development of the macroeconomic research mainstream.

 Macroeconomics is a branch of economics that deals with the performance, structure, behavior, and decision-making of an economy as a whole.
-This includes regional, national, and global economies.
+This includes national, regional, and global economies.
 Macroeconomists study topics such as output/GDP…

 Our latest “Microeconomics” Articles: